-I am the driver, not the machine (the soul, not the body).
-My existence is not limited to that body and therefore not all of my battles involve my flesh and bone, yet all of them involve my spirit.
+I am the driver, not the machine (the spirit, not the body).
+My existence is not limited to that body and therefore not all of my battles involve my flesh and bone; yet all of them involve my spirit.

-When I do take on physical, verbal or other more tangible conflict, my body is only a tool, a secondary element to the real fighter inside.
+When I do take on physical, verbal or other more tangible conflict; my body is only a tool, a secondary element to the real fighter inside.
 I work the controls, the machine responds accordingly.
-So if I don’t know or acknowledge the tools that I’ve been given to fight by the will of the soul, I can only win battles that make little to no difference at the end of my time on Earth.
-I can fight my fellow human for a piece of property, a handful of dollars or the gain of worldly influence.
-But when it comes to the fight for my eternal future, without proper armor and skills, I have about as much hope as butterfly in a hurricane.
+So if I don’t know or acknowledge the tools that I’ve been given to fight with the will of the soul, I can only win battles that make little to no difference at the end of my time on Earth.
+I can fight my fellow human for a piece of property, a handful of dollars or the gain of worldly influence; but when it comes to the fight for my eternal future, without proper armor and skills, I have about as much hope as butterfly in a hurricane.

 There is good news in this.

 As hard as it may be to adapt ourselves against the world and toward God’s path, he’s given us the tools and Christ has given us proof of concept.
 So you and I don’t have to reinvent the wheel.
-We just have to straighten it and keep it spinning.
+We just have to straighten our own and keep it spinning.

 How to put on the armor of God

-So if, in effect, God gave us these words, then what tools did he give us to back them up?
+So if God gave us these words, then what tools did he give us to back them up?
 In the last article I’ve already covered part of it, the breakage and permanent refusal of sin.
-But now I’ll get more specific and highlight the words given by those who wrote the book, more specifically Paul (all from Ephesians 6:10 NIV).
+But now I’ll get more specific and highlight the words by Paul that are in the passage above.

 Personally I take this in three ways: